iamsven2005/Portfolio_Blog/README.md

-##This Is Kinda Cool##
-Sven's Blog, have fun!

-This is a blog made and experimented with NextJs.
-I will be updating soon!
+##Portfolio-Blog
+This is a blog to take down notes of some highlights in my journey